top of page

 Maybe you feel in the garden

-that your hands want to say something.
+that your hands want to tell you something.

-Maybe you hear two people talking
+Maybe you overhear two people talking in the co-working area

-and suddenly you know:
+and suddenly know:

-“This is my path — do you still need someone for that?”
+This is my path — do you still need someone for that?

 Does it heal?